 Graduates of this program may be eligible to take national and state/regional examinations for licensure, which are required to practice dental hygiene.
 Employment opportunities include dental offices, clinics, schools, public health agencies, industry, and professional education.

-American Dental Association Commission on Dental Accreditation (CODA)
+This program is accredited by: American Dental Association Commission on Dental Accreditation (CODA)

 211 East Chicago Avenue Chicago, IL 60611 Phone: (800) 232-6108 coda.ada.org